Leaderboard

 2 points

-31. New soul by Yael Naim makes me feel so much.
-The wonder and curiosity of new things, the mistakes we inevitably make exploring and a feeling of safety from being taken away from it all
+New soul by Yael Naim makes me feel so much.
+The wonder and curiosity of new things, the mistakes we inevitably make exploring and a feeling of safety from being taken away from it all2 points

-32. I’m a Virgo sun and always curious how that lines up with my personality.
+I’m a Virgo sun and always curious how that lines up with my personality.
 I’ve used trusted-psychics to explore zodiac sign meanings more deeply, and it added insight into how my traits connect with daily stuff, like relationships and stress.
-It also helps me learn more about how other signs vibe, which is fun when chatting with friends who are super into astrology too.
+It also helps me learn more about how other signs vibe, which is fun when chatting with friends who are super into astrology too.2 points

-41. This is exactly what I mean!!!
+This is exactly what I mean!!!
 And it's so cool that you've externalised them because it makes the self-work easier (≧▽≦) !!
-Plus you get to enjoy your favourite characters at the same time
+Plus you get to enjoy your favourite characters at the same time2 points